 where $f\colon \Omega \times [0,\infty) \to [0,\infty)$ is nondecreasing, sublinear and $f_u$ is continuous.
 The authors show that \eqref{reference-1} has a maximal solution $u_\lambda \geq 0$ of type $C^{1,\gamma}(\close)$.
 Logarithmic Schr\"odinger equations of the shape

-have been studied by Squassina-Szulkin \cite{Squassina-Szulkin-2015} proving that \eqref{reference-2} has infinitely many solutions, where $V$ and $Q$ are $1$-periodic functions of the variables $x_1,\ldots,x_N$ and $Q\in C^1(\mathbb{R}^N)$.
-Further results for logarithmic Schr\"odinger equations can be found in the works of Alves-de Morais Filho \cite{Alves-deMoraisFilho-2018}, Alves-Ji \cite{Alves-Ji-2020} and Shuai \cite{Shuai-2019}, see also Gao-Jiang-Liu-Wei \cite{Gao-Jiang-Liu-Wei-2023} for logarithmic Kirchhoff type equations and the recent work of Alves-da Silva \cite{Alves-daSilva-2023} about logarithmic Schr\"{o}dinger equations on exterior domains.
-We also refer to the papers of Alves-Moussaoui-Tavares \cite{Alves-Moussaoui-Tavares-2019} for singular systems with logarithmic right-hand sides driven by the $\Delta_{p(\cdot)}$-Laplacian and Shuai \cite{Shuai-2023} for a Laplace equation with right-hand side $a(x)u\log(|u|)$ with weight function $a$ which may change sign.
+have been studied by Squassina--Szulkin \cite{Squassina-Szulkin-2015} proving that \eqref{reference-2} has infinitely many solutions, where $V$ and $Q$ are $1$-periodic functions of the variables $x_1,\ldots,x_N$ and $Q\in C^1(\mathbb{R}^N)$.
+Further results for logarithmic Schr\"odinger equations can be found in the works of Alves--de Morais Filho \cite{Alves-deMoraisFilho-2018}, Alves--Ji \cite{Alves-Ji-2020} and Shuai \cite{Shuai-2019}, see also Gao--Jiang--Liu-Wei \cite{Gao-Jiang-Liu-Wei-2023} for logarithmic Kirchhoff type equations and the recent work of Alves--da Silva \cite{Alves-daSilva-2023} about logarithmic Schr\"{o}dinger equations on exterior domains.
+We also refer to the papers of Alves--Moussaoui--Tavares \cite{Alves-Moussaoui-Tavares-2019} for singular systems with logarithmic right-hand sides driven by the $\Delta_{p(\cdot)}$-Laplacian and Shuai \cite{Shuai-2023} for a Laplace equation with right-hand side $a(x)u\log(|u|)$ with weight function $a$ which may change sign.